willjharmer/vim-config/README.md

 ### RainbowParenthesis
 Highlight all brachets based on their level.
 Helpful for working out the scope of nested things. ([more](https://github.com/luochen1990/rainbow))

-Want to disable this by default?
+Want to enable this by default?
 Add the following to your `~/.vimrc.local` file:
 ```
-let g:rainbow_active = 0
+let g:rainbow_active = 1
 ```

 Keys               | Function
 -------------------|---------------------------------------------
   `<leader>` `)`    | Toggle rainbow highlighting of brachets

 ### repeat
 Use the repeat command (.) with supported plugins ([more](http://www.vim.org/scripts/script.php?script_id=2136))